 - Eat organic: Pesticides and GMOs (which generally have pesticides inside the plant) poke little holes in your gut lining.
 No thanks!!
 Not only is organic better for your body, but it is also better for the planet.
 It’s a no-brainer.
 You simply can’t afford t0 not to eat organic since your body is the ONLY place you truly have to live.

 - Avoid taking unnecessary antibiotics: Although antibiotics can most certainly save lives, over 80% of the antibiotics prescribed are unnecessary.
 Antibiotics kill good and bad bacteria alike, and unfortunately, the “bad” guys (or the weeds to use a garden metaphor) are what come back first and get the upper hand.

-- Eat only pastured or wild meats: This is extremely important.
-First, there is the antibiotic factor.
-Factory farms have to use antibiotics on their animals because of the horrid conditions that they keep them in.
-The animals are already weak because they are not eating what nature intended them to eat and they are not getting fresh air and sun.
-The antibiotics also fatten the animals up (they fatten you up as well) and this is great for profit.
-You are what your food eats and you eat these antibiotics.
+- Eat pastured or wild meats instead of factory farm meat: Factory farms use GMO foods that are riddled with pesticides and herbicides.
+You are what your food eats and you eat these chemicals.
+Pesticides and herbicides poke holes in the gut lining, making it “leaky”.
+Having a Leaky gut can lead to multiple food sensitivities.
 We can also add the fact that these animals are not treated humanely to our list of reasons why we should not eat them and should not use our dollars to support these factory farms.

 - Avoid using chemicals like roundup in your yard: Just like I mentioned above, pesticides poke holes in your gut lining.
 Just because you aren’t eating your grass, doesn’t mean that your body is safe from the pesticides in your yard.
 You will breathe them in and if you choose to sit on your grass, you will absorb them through your largest organ, your skin.